Teaching

 At the start of William Cronon's "Nature's Metropolis," Chicago is met and portrayed as an environmental system, not simply a city.
 "Wherever the network of rails extended, the frontier became hinterland to the cities where rural products entered the marketplace.
 Areas with limited experience of capitalist exchange suddenly found themselves much more palpably within an economic and social hierarchy created by the geography of capital."
 Taking up Cronon's task—to understand the city as an environment with its own history where "cities," "rural," "economic," and "social" geographies meet—we will work together to learn about and expand our historical understanding of cities as environmental places.
 From Chicago to Calcutta, we see how cities persist under or resist the pressures of binary concepts: rural/urban, city/environment, nature/culture, humans/animals, or humans/society.
 Writing, reading about, and spending time in cities will challenge our prior conceptions of what makes a city, what it means to be human, and, ultimately, what it means to be an environment.
 This class includes a trip to New York City.

 Recent examples of artistic activisms in the U.S. and globally—Art Not Oil, Just Stop Oil, etc.— ask us to reckon with our relationship to fossil fuels.
-In this collaborative, environmental humanities-forward seminar, we find moments where oil, architecture, art, and design meet.
-The course explores the built environment, landscapes, material culture, and artworks closely, critically, and contextually through readings about patronage, materialism(s), land relations, aesthetics, activisms, and more in the 20th century.
+In this collaborative, environmental humanities-forward seminar, we find moments where oil, landscape, art, and design meet.
+The course explores landscapes, material culture, and artworks closely, critically, and contextually through readings about patronage, materialism(s), land relations, aesthetics, activisms, and more in the 20th century.
 The historical moment, with the rising threat of climate change and the constant state of environmental decay, requires a complete rethinking of architectural and art history and its fossil fuel industry collaborations.
 Centering works that envision worlds beyond coal, oil, and gas—through aesthetic choices, political commitments, economic changes, environmental and social justice, and more—we question and test the ability to imagine a just transition beyond oil and a way of life in a post-toxic world.
 By the end of the course, students better understand how modernity and extractive fossil fuels are coeval and that no history of the built environment, landscape, material culture, or art can be written without acknowledging its intrinsic relationships to fossil fuels.

-A survey of movements, transnational solidarities, and the role of home in Indigenous, North, and South American (s) environmental justice histories (extending engagement in the environmental humanities, public health, environmental history, and environmental studies).
+A survey of movements, transnational solidarities, and the role of home in Indigenous, North, and South America(s) environmental justice histories (extending engagement in the environmental humanities, public health, environmental history, and environmental studies).

 Unbuilding Modern(s)—(undergraduate/graduate, survey course)